How to be a scientist

 - Do Science: Experiments you can do at home, in a restaurant, or at school.

-- National Geographic: Explore: Loads of things you can try from the world's favorite nature magazine.
+- National Geographic: Kids: Loads of things you can read, discover, and try for yourself from the world's favorite nature magazine.
 Includes optical illusions, experiments with floating, and how to make your own hurricane in a bowl of water!

 - Science Made Simple: Easy science experiments and science project ideas.

 - Cockeyed Science Club: Some more unusual activities!

-- The Naked Scientists: Kitchen science experiments: 80 very cool experiments you can do at home.
+- The Naked Scientists: Kitchen science experiments: Dozens of very cool experiments you can do at home.

 - Science Hobbyist: Some really good how-to's and easy-to-build projects from Bill Beaty, who lists "crackpot physics" as one of his favorite sports!